 4.02 ACT 250 AND STATE PERMITS

-- further consolidating, coordinating, and expediting all required state permit processes for all projects;
+- consolidating, coordinating, and expediting all required state permit processes for all projects;

 - delegating responsibility for Act 250 to municipalities demonstrating the professional capacity and willingness to assume responsibility for administration;

-- eliminating Act 250 review of projects with local impact in municipalities that have in place duly adopted municipal plans approved by the regional commission and zoning and subdivision regulations, if the local legislative body votes to eliminate such review, once recommendations are in place; and
+- eliminating Act 250 review of projects with local impact in municipalities that have duly adopted municipal plans approved by the regional commission, zoning, and subdivision regulations if the local legislative body votes to eliminate such review;

-- assigning to district commissions review of projects with regional impact expected to affect regional interests.
+- assigning to district commissions review of projects with regional impact expected to affect regional interests; and

 4.03 GROWTH AND LOCAL LAND USE